 A property will be considered to have reached a stage of substantial completion when it meets the following criteria:

-Many properties will have reached an advanced level of completion where, for example, ceilings are in place, walls have been plastered and second fixing may have commenced.
-In these circumstances the amount of time allowed in the notice for full completion of the property may be quite short.
+Many properties will be at an advanced level of completion.
+Examples of this may be where ceilings are in place, walls have been plastered and second fixing may have commenced.
+In these circumstances, the time allowed in the notice for full completion of the property may be short.

 In order to be considered ready for banding, the following work does not need to have been carried out:

-It is important to remember that a completion notice for Council Tax may be served up to 3 months in advance of the day on which the council specifies that a property will be complete.
-It may also be the case that by the completion date, the property may not actually be completed - this will not change the date on the completion notice - the criteria we must use is that at the time the notice is served, it is reasonable to expect that the property could be completed by the date specified.
+It is possible the property may not be completed by the completion date.
+This will not change the date on the completion notice.
+This is because at the time the notice is served, it is reasonable to expect the property could have been completed by the date specified.

 What if I disagree with the Completion Notice?

-If you disagree with a completion notice you should appeal within 28 days of the date of service of the notice to the Valuation Tribunal Service which is an independent body.
+If you disagree with a completion notice you should appeal within 28 days of the date of service of the notice.
+The appeal should be made to the Valuation Tribunal Service who are an independent body.